Marisa Portolese unveils

 devastated a close-knit community, forever altering the cultural and social fabric.

-The Goose Village publication, co-authored by Vincent Bonin and Marisa Portolese, serves both as a moving memorial and a call to acknowledge this historical injustice.
+moving memorial and a call to acknowledge this historical injustice.
 Published in both English and French, this meticulously researched 229-page softcover book showcases a wealth of historical documentation and personal anecdotes, enabling readers to understand a forgotten era in Montreal's history.

 With essays by Vincent Bonin and Marisa Portolese